luontola/cqrs-hotel/README.md

     - [ ] changing the room

+## Getting Started / Codebase Tour

+Here are some pointers for where to look first in the code.

+The [**web application's**](https://github.com/orfjackal/cqrs-hotel/tree/master/src/main/js) entry point is [index.js](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/js/index.js) and the entry points for each page are in [routes.js](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/js/routes.js).
+The UI is a single-page application which uses React and Redux but otherwise tries to avoid frameworks.

+The [**backend application's**](https://github.com/orfjackal/cqrs-hotel/tree/master/src/main/java/fi/luontola/cqrshotel) main method is in [Application.java](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/Application.java) and the entry points for each operation are in [ApiController.java](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/ApiController.java).
+External dependencies are wired with Spring in `Application`, but the application core is wired in `ApiController` constructor.
+See there the command handlers and query handlers which are the entry point to the business logic.

+The **framework** code is in the [fi.luontola.cqrshotel.framework package](https://github.com/orfjackal/cqrs-hotel/tree/master/src/main/java/fi/luontola/cqrshotel/framework).
+It contains in-memory and PostgreSQL implementations of the event store (the latter's PL/SQL scripts are in [src/main/resources/db/migration](https://github.com/orfjackal/cqrs-hotel/tree/master/src/main/resources/db/migration)), and base classes for aggregate roots and projections.
+CQRS with event sourcing requires very little infrastructure code, so you can easily write it yourself without external frameworks, which helps to reduce complexity.

+To learn how the **write models** work, read how a reservation is made, starting from [SearchForAccommodationCommandHandler](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/reservation/commands/SearchForAccommodationCommandHandler.java). and [MakeReservationHandler](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/reservation/commands/MakeReservationHandler.java).
+The handlers contain no business logic, but they will delegate to [Reservation](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/reservation/Reservation.java) which does all the work.
+Also read its base class [AggregateRoot](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/framework/AggregateRoot.java).

+ To learn how the **read models** work, read [ReservationsView](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/reservation/queries/ReservationsView.java) and the base class [Projection](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/framework/Projection.java).
+Unlike aggregate roots, projections can listen to all events in the system; for example [CapacityView](https://github.com/orfjackal/cqrs-hotel/blob/master/src/main/java/fi/luontola/cqrshotel/capacity/CapacityView.java) is based on events from both Rooms and Reservations.

 ## Running

 You must have installed Java 8, Maven 3.2.5, Node.js 6.8.0, Yarn 1.0, Docker 1.12 or higher versions of those.
 The project can be built with the `./build.sh` script.
 Below are the commands for developing this project.